 No child is permitted to leave the school grounds during the school day unless this has been arranged between the school and a parent, caregiver or teacher, or are participating in an approved EOTC activity.

-Please make sure that all your child’s clothing and property (hat, shoes, socks, polarfleeces, coats, lunchboxes, drink bottle, raincoats, school bags) is NAMED.
+Please make sure that all your child's clothing and property (hat, shoes, socks, polarfleeces, coats, lunchboxes, drink bottle, raincoats, school bags) is NAMED.
 This helps us to return lost and unclaimed property to its owner promptly.
-Lost property is kept in a large basket beside the main entrance to the school.
-Each of the A area classes also have lost property baskets.
-Parents are welcome to check these for lost items.
+Lost property is kept in a large box in the office.
+Parents and students are welcome to check this for lost items.

 Where it is necessary for medication to be administered to your child during school hours we require written and signed permission accompanied by detailed instructions of medication, dosage and time to be given.
-Please complete and sign the Medical Register which is held at the office for this purpose.
+Please complete and sign the Medical administration form which is held at the office for this purpose.